Rymera-Web-Co/wc-vendors-snippet-library/README.md

 We review and accept PRs.
 Have something the WC Vendors community could benefit from?
 Submit a PR today!

+## What is available?

+We have snippets organised into various sub directories to make it easier to track

+developer - This contains snippets that 3rd party developers will find useful when building their integrations. vendor-dashboard - The snippets here are related to the vendor frontend dashboard

 ## How to Use

 The majority of these code snippets would go into your themes ```functions.php```.
 Please be sure to be using a child theme: https://developer.wordpress.org/themes/advanced-topics/child-themes/